2012 National League Championship Series: Game 7

 Cain went 5 2/3 innings without giving up a run, and the bullpen would continue to shut out the Cardinals.
-A run-scoring double play by Aubrey Huff off of Mitchell Boggs in the seventh inning and a home run by Brandon Belt in the eighth off of Jason Motte added to the onslaught as the Giants surged ahead 9–0.
+A run-scoring double play by Aubrey Huff off Mitchell Boggs in the seventh inning and a home run by Brandon Belt in the eighth off Jason Motte added to the onslaught as the Giants surged ahead 9–0.
 Under a steady downpour in the ninth inning, reliever Javier López notched the first two outs, but was lifted after two walks.
 In the sloppy conditions, closer Sergio Romo then allowed both runners to reach scoring position with a wild pitch, but ultimately got Matt Holliday to pop out to Scutaro to win the series for San Francisco.

 The victory marked the first time the Giants had ever won a postseason Game 7, having previously lost Game 7 of the 1912 World Series, the 1924 World Series, the 1962 World Series, the 1987 National League Championship Series and the 2002 World Series.
 It was also the second time in three games that the Giants staff had tossed a shutout; the Cardinals scored only one run over the final 28 innings of the series.
 San Francisco also became the second club in MLB history to win six elimination games in one postseason, following the 1985 Kansas City Royals.
 The Cardinals became the first team in MLB history to play in three winner-take-all postseason games in the same year.
 Meanwhile, the Giants became the first team to win both a winner-take-all Game 5 of the Division Series and a winner-take-all Game 7 in a League Championship Series in the same year.

 With three hits in the game, Series MVP Marco Scutaro finished 14-for-28 batting, tying the LCS record for hits.

 Nielsen ratings showed that 31.8% of households in the St. Louis area watched the game compared with 27.5 in the San Francisco Bay Area.
 Nationally, Nielsen found that 8.1 million viewers saw this game, a 4.9% share of households.
 The rating peaked at 5.8 at 7:30 p.m.
 (Central Time Zone) before declining as viewers switched to Monday Night Football or the presidential debate.

+To date, this is the last and only Game 7 played at AT&T Park (now named Oracle Park).